Boudot, Pierre. L’ontologie de Nietzsche. Paris: Presses Universitaires de France, 1971.

 The following is my translation of the introduction, pg.
 5-9.

 The method that I have called diacritical enabled me to divide certain elements of this thought without separating them.
-Left to the creation to which Zarathoustra invites us, I walked on his road and noted the simultaneity of work performed and of the work to be made, of the judgment and the interrogation.
-I do not believe to have created anything that logically expresses the term of this reflection by seeing in it an encounter with death that both challenged and desired it.
+Left to the creation to which Zarathoustra invites us, I walked on his road and noted the simultaneity of the work performed and of the work to be made, of judgment and questioning.
+I do not believe to have created anything that logically expresses the end of this reflection by seeing in it an encounter with death that both challenged and desired it.
 It is from this point of view that by studying the need to destroy the unnecessary elements, I saw that this effort ends up destroying the essential: man.
 Along the path on which I discovered the exciting absolutization of this action, I also discovered with sorrow that darkness has its own radiation.
 My method in addition allowed me to highlight the apparent difficulties by which one writes on Nietzsche.
 This writing must constantly avoid rolling up its thought around his, and it must take care not to be choked by it.
 So that if I separated without dividing what is basically dependent on Nietzsche, I would have to include it to link my concern with his, while separating them at the same time.
 This makes explicit, during the course of reasoning, the passage from hermeneutics to diacritics and vice versa.

 To work out my reflection I gained a great deal of support from Georges Bataille during a conversation that I had with him a little time before his death.
 I spoke to him about my astonishment in the face of the rise of the totality of destruction in desired creation.
 He approved and answered to me in a voice filled with the most extreme distress and combined with the highest serenity: “If we are right, it is foreboding.”
 Nietzsche had haunted Georges Bataille, and yet he had analyzed him.
 He lived his thought in his own way and remained himself throughout this variation.
 I wished to restore the world of existential interpenetration, calling it the diacritical.
 Bataille has not spared warning statements more than me.
-He speaks about “the freedom of Nietzsche who cuts down,” of “doctrines which are the most violent of solvents, ” of ” Nietzsche’s philosophy not of the will to power but of evil.”
+He speaks about “the freedom of the Nietzsche who cuts down,” of “doctrines which are the most violent of solvents, ” of ” Nietzsche’s philosophy not of the will to power but of evil.”
 His concern of returning justice to Nietzsche—and of requiring that he not be betrayed—does not prevent him from writing: “Nietzsche, prophet of the new ways?
-But for the superman, the eternal return is as empty as the reasons of exaltation or action.”
-This is no less true than the requirement of creation that I analyze as being lived under a new light in a new world, although it starts, Bataille says, ” like the chance of lovers dedicated to struggle in the night.”
+But for the übermensch, the eternal return is as empty as the reasons of exaltation or action.”
+This is no less true than the requirement of creation that I analyze as being lived under a new light in a new world, although it starts, Bataille says, “like the chance of lovers dedicated to struggle in the night.”

 But after this combat, the lovers also agree to lead it into the grandeur of day.
 In the testing period of love, which must be able to survive its occasional grimaces, beauty installs itself and hope emerges.
 I spoke about the one and other.
 The unreality that is given to love by the night will be surpassed by the day, and the lover will learn how from now on not to see the lie in reality.
-The image that one dreams does not resemble the real object, but if the object appears less beautiful, it is more likely to last longer.
+The image that one dreams of does not resemble the real object, but if the object appears less beautiful, it is more likely to last longer.
 It is the same if, to accept it, one should treat it like a dream!

 If our world survives its contradictions, perhaps someday one will say that it has, in this century, found a new beginning in the dream.
 Because, applied to the reality which changes and dies in its duration, a dream seizes it and maintains it in itself, tearing it off with its death and the time of its death.
-To find the agreement between the reality discovered to be hideous and the one considered to be beautiful and eternally alive, to find this agreement that will make us give up the desire to die and forget the fear of this desire, will carry us above our dreams necessary to the tragic patience of our humanity.
+To find the agreement between the reality discovered to be hideous and the one considered to be beautiful and eternally alive, to find this agreement that will make us give up the desire to die and forget the fear of this desire, will carry us above our dreams necessary for the tragic patience of our humanity.

 Diacritical means ‘serving to distinguish’ or ‘capable of discriminating.”
 [Translator’s Note].